top of page

 Where Surgical Site Infections Can Occur

-2. Tissue: Includes skin and deeper tissue.
-Treatment often requires antibiotics and may also include surgical drainage
+2. Tissue: This includes skin and deeper tissue.
+Treatment often requires antibiotics and may also include surgical drainage.

-3. Organ: Surgery may be the most efficient strategy depending on the organ involved.
-Other may improve with just antibiotics.
+3. Organ: Depending on the organ involved, surgery may be the most efficient strategy.
+Some may improve with just antibiotics.

-4. Prosthetic: Knee/ Hip or other implanted device can also become infected.
-Treatment may involve salvage therapy with antibiotics, implanted antibiotics and removal.
+4. Prosthetic: Knee, hip, or other implanted devices can also become infected.
+Treatment may involve salvage therapy with antibiotics, implanted antibiotics, and removal.

 Pre-Surgery Preparation